Zelong-Yu/SpaceGame/README.md

 ------------
 1. Clone/Download the git folder to a local directory.
 2. Source code is in `SpaceGame/SpaceGameLibrary/StarTrekTradeWar/` folder.
 Compile and run `StarTrekTradeWar.exe`.
+2.1 May need to restore NuGet packages before compiling, since Colorful.Console and Newtonsoft.Json is used.
 3. A sample save file is `hero.json` in `Supporting_Document` folder.
 Put it in the same folder of `StarTrekTradeWar.exe` and choose Load Game.

 Game Play